 However, hopefully this will soon be changing, with a number of pet relief areas opening during recent years at airports in Europe, see below.
-I’ve also included a few recommendations plus tips, for the closest alternative options at European airports.
+I’ve included details on the pet relief areas that I’ve been able to uncovered.

 Pet Relief Areas at Helsinki Airport (Finland)

 Helsinki Airport, the largest airport in Finland, was the first European airport I heard of to open a pet relief area, similar to those in the USA.
 There are two pet relief areas at this airport, both of which have been located with long-haul passengers in mind.